 Have you ever wondered what to say to a woman who has relinquished her child for adoption?
 Afraid to say the wrong thing?
-Here are five things not to say to a birthmother who has placed a child in an open adoption.
+Here are five comments not to make to a birth mother who has placed a child in an open adoption.

 This one used to make me cringe each time I heard it.
 I felt like I had failed at motherhood and the person making the comment had succeeded.
-That I must have been heartless to be able to do such an act.
-I felt inferior, like I need to prove something to them.
+It was as if I must have been heartless to do such a thing.
+I felt inferior, like I needed to prove something to them.

 I have since learned I am not inferior, and I do not have to prove my mothering abilities to anyone.
-I believe now that comment has more to do with the person making it, than myself.
+Now, I believe that comment has more to do with the person making it than with myself.
 Never has a woman secure in her role as a mother said that to me.
 Only the doubting, struggling-to-get-by mothers feel they must make such a declaration.

 2. “What a wonderful gift you have given to a childless couple.”

-Try to see this one from the birthmother’s point of view.
-Now, I love my daughter’s adoptive parents, but by no means did I place my first-born child as a ‘gift’ to a childless couple.
+Try to see this comment from the birth mother’s point of view.
+Now, I love my daughter’s adoptive parents, but by no means did I place my first-born child as a “gift” to a childless couple.
 I am not that nice, not that giving.
-When I clutched my nine-month pregnant belly with tears in my eyes, I did not recite the phrase, “Just think how I am giving a special gift to people I do not know.”
+When I clutched my nine-months-pregnant belly with tears in my eyes, I did not recite the mantra, “Just think how I am giving a special gift to people I do not know.”

-When it comes down to the day when you hold your child for the first time, all thoughts of anyone else but your child and yourself fade away.
-There has to a higher reason for placement.
+When you hold your child for the first time, all thoughts of everyone else fade away; it’s just you and your child.
+So, there has to be a higher reason for placement.

 I gave Emily’s parents as a gift to my daughter.
 That was my plan.
 That was my intention.
 Now, as an added benefit, I see her parent’s lives enriched by Emily’s existence.
 Together, we celebrate the gift of knowing our daughter, Emily.